 The State Board of Education and State Superintendent June Atkinson are committed to ensuring that North Carolina’s schools are preparing students for the demands of college and skilled work in the 21st Century.
 Report Cards are provided for all public, charter, and alternative schools.

-Check out our report card and School Improvement Plan:
+Check out our School Improvement Plan and Report Card:

 |School Improvement Plan

 For more information about the Report Cards, please visit http://www.ncreportcards.org